 - The original project uses a LEGO NXT robot and two iPod touches for control and communication.
 Our aim is to provide a practical alternative with a substantially smaller investment.

-- The robot and coordinate plane assembly instructions are expected to be available by the end of the year.
+- The robot and coordinate plane assembly instructions are expected to be available by early Fall.

 New York University: Prof Win Burleson